HusseinLezzaik/Startup/Ideas.md

 146. Electric Airplanes or Hydrogen based planes
 147. Fission or fusion as a propellant for rockets
 148. Underground delivery of goods and services from shops/restaurants/stores directly into homes
+149. System that reads data from all over the world and predicts if disasters will happen like the one in turkey, shouldnt be the case that they happen fast..taking into consid everything in history
+150. Make economy flights as good as first clase, too much time wasted should be faster

 ## Industry
 1. AI